全部树

 • Define success factors for employee performance.

-• Align organizational development with workplace requirements.
+• Align organizational development with workplace demands.

 • Refine recruitment and training objectives.